SDGophers/meetups/README.md

 #### Women Who Go Slack

-Request an invite (women only): http://bit.ly/wwg-slack
+Request an invite to join the network of all Women Who Go on Slack (women only): http://bit.ly/wwg-slack.

 ---